Kehilath Yakov Rabbinical Seminary

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Kehilath Yakov Rabbinical Seminary.
-With a net cost of $3,822 per year and median graduate earnings of only $36,442 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Kehilath Yakov Rabbinical Seminary are a real concern.
+With a net cost of $3,822 per year and the typical graduate earning only $36,442 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links